StoryMD health dashboard

 Challenges & Iteration

 Design is rarely a straight line.
-After our initial V1 concepts, we received critical feedback from usability testing and latest technical specs from our engineering team.
-These three insights forced us to move past "ideal" designs and solve for real-world constraints.
+After our initial V1 concepts, we received critical feedback from usability testing and engineering team.
+These insights forced us to move past "ideal" designs and solve for real-world constraints.

 Finding 1: Designing for Asynchronous Syncing